sumitsantape30/Java-Development/Spring Boot/A1. Intro/A2. JSP View in SpringBoot/SpringBootWeb-1/src/main/java/com/springboot/web/controller/Readme.md

-what is the use of controller in spring boot, what content is in @Controller annotation class ChatGPT
+what is the use of controller in spring boot, what content is in @Controller annotation class

 In Spring Boot, a controller is a crucial component that is responsible for handling incoming HTTP requests and providing an appropriate response.
 Controllers are a part of the Spring Web module and are often annotated with the @Controller annotation to indicate that they are meant to handle HTTP requests.

 Here's what the @Controller annotation class typically contains:

-HTTP Request Handling Methods: Inside a class annotated with @Controller, you define methods that handle specific HTTP requests.
+1. HTTP Request Handling Methods: Inside a class annotated with @Controller, you define methods that handle specific HTTP requests.
 These methods are annotated with various HTTP method annotations like @GetMapping, @PostMapping, @PutMapping, @DeleteMapping, etc. These annotations define which HTTP methods the method should respond to and the request mapping (URI) that triggers the method.

-java
-Copy code
 @Controller
 public class MyController {